dnsimple/dnsimple-developer/content/domains/nameservers.md

 ~~~

-## Register a name server in the registry
+## Register a domain name server at the registry

     POST /domains/:domain/registry_name_servers